-Example of using a carnet – travelling by air
+Example of using a carnet – traveling by air

-I will describe the process for using a carnet when travelling by air, using the example of an artist travelling from New York to Denmark for a show at Roskilde festival.
+I will describe the process for using a carnet when traveling by air, using the example of an artist traveling from New York to Denmark for a show at Roskilde festival.

 JFK – departure airport

-Imagine you are travelling with a small band, and laptops, MIDI controllers ( AKAI APC 40 MK2, SPD-SX, Novation LaunchKey Mini, etc.).
+Imagine you are traveling with a small band, and laptops, MIDI controllers ( AKAI APC 40 MK2, SPD-SX, Novation LaunchKey Mini, etc.).
 You or your tour manager has raised a carnet in the previous weeks and now you must present it to US Customs for stamping.
 This is done at the Custom Border Protection (CBP) offices, one of which is located in each terminal at JFK – look for ‘CBP Ships Offices’.
 The offices are difficult to find, and are in the arrivals hall of each terminal, which is inconvenient when you are flying out of the airport!
 My advice is to add another hour to your expected check-in time allowance (four hours instead of three) to allow for finding the office and getting the carnet stamped.
 And, here’s the kicker, the CBP may want to inspect the gear listed in the carnet before stamping it.
 This means taking the gear with you to the CBP Ships office – wherever that may be.